oimodeler/oimodeler/docs/source/examples.rst

     ccf = mUDPt.getComplexCoherentFlux(spf,spf*0)

-The getComplexCoherentFlux take three parameters : the spatial frequencies along the east-west axis, the spatial frequencies along the North-South axis, and optionally, the wavelength.
-Here we are dealing with grey models so we don't need to specify the wavelength.
-And, as our models are circular, we don't care about the baseline orientation and a set the North-South component of the spatial frequencies to zero.
+The getComplexCoherentFlux take four parameters : the spatial frequencies along the east-west axis, the spatial frequencies along the North-South axis, and optionally, the wavelength and the time (mjd).
+Here we are dealing with grey and time-independent models so we don't need to specify the wavelength.
+And, as our models are circular, we don't care about the baseline orientation.
+That why we set the North-South component of the spatial frequencies to zero.

 We can now plot the visibility from the CCF as the function of the spatial frequencies: